idfive/UniCal/README.md

 serve the php version of the page to social share scrapers/etc, and to search bots that cannot yet scrape angular rendered pages.
-So that social sharers/etc actually scrape /node/123 (which returns content via php) rather than /event/123/event-name, which renders the event via js, and is at the moment not fully compatable with facebook, twitter, etc.
+So that social sharers/etc actually scrape /node/123 (which returns content via php) rather than /event/123/event-name, which renders the event via js, and is at the moment not fully compatible with facebook, twitter, etc.

 The event detail page supports posting the following meta information to the